 My green card is lost/stolen.
 How can I get a boarding foil to travel back to the U.S.?

-If you plan to file a Form I-131A to apply for a LPR boarding foil, please note that you must pay the filing fee online on the USCIS website before appearing in person at the consular section (make an appointment here).
+If you plan to file a Form I-131A to apply for a LPR boarding foil, please note that you must pay the filing fee online on the USCIS website before appearing in person at the consular section.
 Information on the new form and fee is located here.
 You must bring evidence of payment, in the form of a printed email receipt notice or confirmation page, when you appear in person to file Form I-131A.
 As with all immigration fees, USCIS does not issue refunds, regardless of the decision on the application.
+When you are ready to make an appointment at the consular section, please send an email to IVRangoon@state.gov.

 You may find additional information on and instructions for the I-131A on the I-131A Form and Instructions page.